 When we lived in a ‘sticks and bricks’ (a house WITHOUT wheels) our budget was a lot more fixed.

-We had expenses that did not change such as rent, internet, van payment, insurance, electric, water, trash, groceries (bought from the same stores so pretty consistent), medical, and a general Restaurant and Entertainment budget that could fluctuate.
+We had expenses that did not change such as rent, internet, van payment, insurance, electric, water, trash, groceries (bought from the same stores so pretty consistent), supplies like a fire extinguisher for RV, medical, and a general Restaurant and Entertainment budget that could fluctuate.

 We also had a budget for gasoline in our van, that was almost always within budget of about $200 per month.